 “Fair market value” is determined differently by different state offices.

-BLM evaluates federal lands for potential coal extraction through the multiple-use planning process, which includes:
+BLM evaluates federal lands for potential coal extraction through the multiple-use planning process.
+This process includes:

 If developing coal resources could conflict with protections or managing other resources and land uses, BLM may add stipulations or restrictions to a lease.

 The Federal Coal Leasing Amendments Act of 1976 requires the federal government to lease coal competitively, meaning that any interested party can bid on a coal lease.
 BLM primarily uses the lease by application process.
 During this process, the public nominates a coal tract for BLM to sell.
 BLM reviews each application submitted by the public to make sure it complies with land-use plans.
 Next, a Regional Coal Team consisting of members from federal, state, local, and tribal governments reviews the application, consults the public, and decides whether to continue, change, or reject the application.
 At this point, BLM prepares an Environmental Impact Statement (EIS) or Environmental Assessment for public comment in accordance with the National Environmental Policy Act.

 Next, BLM prepares to sell the lease.
 In advance of the sale, BLM estimates the fair market value of the coal lease.
 BLM holds a lease sale where each bidder submits a sealed bid, and BLM opens the bids publicly.
 The highest bid wins, so long as it is greater than or equal to the coal tract’s presale estimated fair market value, and the bidder meets all requirements (such as paying fees).
 Once BLM accepts a bid, the bidder must pay one fifth of the bonus and the first year’s rent.